Our complaints service and external support.

 Call us: Electricity: 03301007227 Gas: 03301007229

-If we recently let you know that we’ve moved your account to our new billing system, the number is 0330 100 7230.
+If we recently let you know that we’ve moved your account to our new billing system, or if you’re joining npower Business as a new customer, the number is 0330 100 8100.

 Contact us online: Log in to your online account and contact us using Live Chat